College Board mails their PSAT 8/9 score reports to the tester's home address in mid-April.

 If your address changes, contact College Board/ETS customer service at (844) 806-7817 to update your address.
 Otherwise your scores may be delayed; the US Postal Service will not forward test score reports.
 But be sure to update Duke TIP as well for future communications!

 Duke TIP receives the score results at the same time as families.
 We analyze the data each year from all 4th–6th Grade Talent Search testers to create a Score Results Summary (PDF).
-We will present a webinar in late April with an updated results summary, explaining the score report and comparative statistics that measure your child's scores against both national eighth and ninth grade testers, as well as other Duke TIP test takers.
+We will present a webinar in late April explaining the score report and comparative statistics that measure your child's scores against both national eighth and ninth grade testers and the Duke TIP Score Results Summary that shows you how your student’s PSAT 8/9 scores compare with those of other talent search participants.
 We will also provide guidance on how to use this test information to create an educational plan for your child.

 Students whose PSAT 8/9 scores qualify them for a TIP recognition ceremony will receive an invitation to a ceremony in April; you can see a list of the students who qualified for ceremonies in 2016–2017 in the recognition section.
 Students scoring in the top 10 percent compared to test takers four grade levels above their current grade will qualify for ceremony recognition.
 Learn more about ceremony qualifying scores in our recognition section.